 Maryland sponsors a direct-sold 529 college savings plan and a prepaid tuition program.
 Both plans allow Maryland families to make tax-deductible contributions to their children's future education.
-The direct Maryland 529 plan allows you to save for your child’s education by investing in professionally-managed, low-fee investment portfolios, though it’s $350,000 maximum contribution limit is middle-of-the-road compared to those of other states.
+The direct Maryland 529 plan allows you to save for your child’s education by investing in professionally-managed, low-fee investment portfolios, and its $500,000 maximum account size is fairly high in comparison to those of other states.
 The Maryland Prepaid College Trust lets you lock in today’s tuition prices at Maryland colleges so your child can redeem the benefits in the future even if tuition prices skyrocket by then.
-Though Maryland does not have an advisor-sold 529 plan, you can still use the SmartAdvisor matching tool to get paired with an expert who can help you create the best college savings plan that aligns with your goals.
+Although Maryland does not have an advisor-sold 529 plan, you can still use SmartAsset's advisor matching tool to find financial advisors in your area that can help you plan for your child's college expenses.

 |Plan Name||Program Type||How to Enroll||Fees|

 |Maryland College Investment Plan Read Review||College Savings Plan||Direct-Sold||0.26% - 0.69%|

 |Maryland 529 Prepaid College Trust Read Review||Prepaid Tuition Plan||Direct-Sold||Varies|

 The Maryland College Investment Plan allows you to start saving for your child’s education as soon as possible with as little as $25.
 The plan offers several investment portfolios that T. Rowe Price manages.
 Your options include age-based portfolios that may suit those new to investing.
 These automatically rebalance their asset allocation to take on less risk when your child gets closer to college.
 The account is open to all U.S. citizens, but Maryland taxpayers can deduct up to $2,500 from their state taxable income each year for every account they open.